First Time User? Enroll now.

-The lead reviewers for Vulvar Cancer Treatment are:
+The lead reviewer for Vulvar Cancer Treatment is:

 Any comments or questions about the summary content should be submitted to Cancer.gov through the NCI website's Email Us.
 Do not contact the individual Board Members with questions or comments about the summaries.
 Board members will not respond to individual inquiries.

 Some of the reference citations in this summary are accompanied by a level-of-evidence designation.
 These designations are intended to help readers assess the strength of the evidence supporting the use of specific interventions or approaches.
 The PDQ Adult Treatment Editorial Board uses a formal evidence ranking system in developing its level-of-evidence designations.